CLARITY THROUGH TRANSPARENCY

 As used in these Bylaws, the term "principal office" and the term "principal office of the Cooperative" shall be defined as the Cooperative's office at 2601 S. Burleson Blvd., Burleson, Texas 76028.

-The order of business at the annual meeting of the Members and, insofar as practicable or desirable, at all other meetings of the Members shall be as follows:
+The order of business at the annual meeting of the Members and, insofar as practicable or desirable, at all other meetings of the Members shall be determined by the Board.
+The Board will determine the order of business for the annual meeting at the July Board meeting each year.

 ARTICLE IV DIRECTORS